Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 Timothy C. Tennent

-Timothy C. Tennent (PhD, University of Edinburgh) is president of Asbury Theological Seminary in Wilmore, Kentucky, where he also serves as professor of world Christianity.
+Timothy C. Tennent (PhD, University of Edinburgh) is professor of world Christianity in the E. Stanley Jones School of Mission and Ministry at Asbury Theological Seminary in Wilmore, Kentucky.
+He previously served as the president of Asbury.

 Continue reading about Timothy C. Tennent